 You could install this fence yourself, but break down the tasks.
 There are post holes to dig (renting a hole auger makes the job much easier but costs some dough), posts to set, and fence to stretch.
 And how good are you at geometry?
 Nothing says DIY like a fence that wanders or fails to rise and dip with the contours of the lawn.
 It's no one-person job, and a professional crew can be the difference between a fence that enhances your property value and one that suggests it's a slum in the making.

-Knowing when to do it yourself and when to hire a professional is something many homeowners learn by trial and error.
+Knowing when to roll up your sleeves, hit up a Home Depot or Lowe's, and do it yourself, versus when to hire a professional, is something many homeowners learn by trial and error.
 Instead of wasting your time on these eight jobs, you can optimize your time by undertaking work that any reasonably competent homeowner can handle.
 Choose your battles, and don't be afraid to hand off anything that will likely be hazardous, back-breaking, or too expensive.